zahiruldu/global.hackathon/Teams/Coddee-Break/ABOUT.md

 ## Our goals

-We love to create and we want to show anybody it can be pleasure to build your own program.
+We love creativity and we want to show anybody it can be pleasure to build your own program.
 Who likes boring lessons?
 Who likes lessons at all?
 Let's play and then you realise you can do much more and it's fun!